 Twelve Oaks Recovery Center helps individuals struggling with anxiety build a strong foundation for long-term recovery.
-Serving Northwest Florida, Twelve Oaks is the leading provider of anxiety treatment for adults.
+Located in Navarre, Florida, Twelve Oaks is the leading provider of anxiety treatment for adults.

-Learn More About Anxiety Treatment at Twelve Oaks Recovery Center in Northwest Florida
+Learn More About Anxiety Treatment at Twelve Oaks Recovery Center near Pensacola, Florida

 Although fear responses are designed to keep people out of harm, people with anxiety find themselves controlled by their fear responses.
 The symptoms of anxiety disorders differ depending on which anxiety disorder a person is struggling with.
 Some people with agoraphobia may avoid certain places like grocery stores, shopping malls, or public parks, or they may even avoid leaving their homes altogether.
 Other people with specific phobias may feel paralyzed by their fear of heights, elevators, flying, snakes, spiders, or numerous other fears.
 People with panic disorder find themselves at the mercy of sporadic, unpredictable episodes of intense fear, while people with generalized anxiety disorder may feel perpetually fearful or worried no matter the circumstances.

 When faced with overwhelming anxiety, people often turn to drugs.
 Some people find relief through drugs prescribed by their physicians, though these drugs come with a risk of addiction.
 Other people turn to illicit substances to try to escape their anxiety or calm themselves down.
 Whatever the nature of their substance abuse, anxiety and substance abuse is a disastrous combination.

 At Twelve Oaks Recovery Center, we know that anxiety disorders can be paralyzing, and we also know how destructive substance use disorders are when they coexist with an anxiety disorder.
 We have therefore developed specialized rehab treatment programs to help you fight the two-front war against anxiety and substance use.